 Datur Meher Road – Pune Cantonment’s colonial heritage street

 As rest of Pune evolved this street seems to be frozen in time.
-It is a street that I pass through almost on a daily basis and it still has a mix of European and Indian architecture largely as it was in the 1910’s and 1920’s, but now it seems to be sagging and ageing quite rapidly.
-This has led me to document it through my sketches.
+It is a street that I pass through almost on a daily basis and it still has a mix of European and Indian architecture largely as it was in the 1910’s and 1920’s.
+Now it seems to be sagging and ageing quite rapidly.
+This has led me to document our crumbling heritage through my sketches.

 837 & 838 DASTUR MEHER ROAD

-The buildings on this street abut each other and the rooftops of these 2 or 3 storied houses have an unbroken chain of tiled roofing desperately needing repair are closely packed together.
+The buildings on this street abut each other and the rooftops of these 2 or 3 storied houses have an unbroken chain of tiled roofing desperately needing repair..

 839 DASTUR MEHER ROAD

-This street was like a last outpost to Camp with Main Street and the cantonment on one side was and on the other side the congested old city of Pune.
+This street was the last outpost to Camp.
+On one side was Main Street and the cantonment and on the other side was the congested old city of Pune.
 There are stories of how people had to pay more to the rickshawallahs just to cross the city limits to the cantonment.

-The cantonment laws of that time allowed business premises and shops on the ground floor of the street and living quarters above for the Indian traders.
-Shops are still inspected like in the British era to maintain cleanliness.
-Sunnydale’s is a famous store on this street
+The cantonment laws of that time allowed business premises and shops on the ground floor and living quarters above, for the Indian traders on this street.
+Shops are still inspected in the cantonment like in the British era to maintain hygiene standards.
+Sunnydale’s is a famous store on this street.

 861 DASTUR MEHER ROAD